Skip to content

 access-points:

-Replace SSID with the name of your hot-spot and wlan0 with a device used on your system.
+Replace SSID with the name of the network you want to connect to and wlan0 with the wifi interface used on your system.

-Once you are done with configuring your network its time to test syntax and apply it.
+Once you are done configuring your network, it is time to test syntax and apply it.

 sudo chmod 600 /etc/netplan/*.yaml